Webinar: Should Asians apply to the Ivy League? - SIGN UP

 But there was more to it than just adding a skill to her CV.
 “Sustainability is a domain where I don’t really have a network yet, so I have to build it.
 That’s why I did the certification.”

-Boissel with UWC ISAK Japan alumni and school founder at the 10th anniversary alumni reunion she helped organise in August 2024.
+UWC ISAK Japan alumni and school founder at the 10th anniversary alumni reunion Boissel helped organise in August 2024.
 Source: Olivia Boissel

 ‘I really think freelancing is the future of work’

-“The goal was to open as many doors as possible, and I did achieve that, which I’m happy about,” she says.
+“The goal was to learn as much as possible, and I did achieve that, which I’m happy about,” she says.

-And success, she notes, isn’t always about being the most skilled.
-“From what I’ve seen, the freelancers who succeed aren’t necessarily the best but instead the ones who keep going,” she says.
+And business success, she notes, isn’t always about being the most skilled.
+“From what I’ve seen, entrepreneurs who succeed aren’t necessarily the best (to launch a service we all have to be among the very top at our craft anyway) but instead the ones who keep going,” she says.

 So her last piece of advice would be: “Keep at it and do not give up.
 If that’s really the lifestyle you want, know that the ups and downs are part of the journey.
 Don’t give up!”